 The admissions fixed deadline

-What I mean by a fixed admissions deadline is that your child's application must be submitted and completed by a date certain.
+What I mean by a fixed admissions deadline is that your child's application must be submitted and completed by a certain date.
 Most private schools have their fixed admissions deadlines occurring on January 31.
 Some schools position their admissions deadlines a week or two earlier.
-The issue with fixed admissions deadlines is that you simply do not want to miss them.
-This is particularly true when you are applying to a selective school which was far more applications than it has places for.
+The issue with fixed admissions deadlines is that you do not want to miss them.
+This is particularly true when you are applying to a selective school, which has far more applications than it has places for.
 If your application is submitted after the fixed deadline, it will more than likely be placed in a pile with the other late applications.
-These might surface if the yield or number of acceptances falls short of the number of places.
+These might surface if the yield or number of acceptances exceeds the number of places.
 Honestly that happens rarely in schools with historically selective or highly selective admissions.
 This short video explains how private school admissions work.

 The rolling admissions deadline

 Rolling admissions deadlines are more elastic because there is no fixed deadline.
-However, you do have to be careful to begin the application process as soon as you can.
-Doing so will enable you to submit your completed application as early as you can.
-Then you will have an answer by the end of October or November leaving you some breathing room if you need to apply to a school or schools with fixed admissions deadlines.
+However, you have to be careful to begin the application process as soon as possible.
+Doing so will enable you to submit your completed application as early as possible.
+Then, you will have an answer by the end of October or November, leaving you some breathing room if you need to apply to a school or schools with fixed admissions deadlines.

 The standardized test deadlines

-Most private schools are going to require some form of standardized testing as part of their admission requirements.
-At the high school level most schools will want your child to take the SSAT or the ISEE depending on which test the schools use.
+Most private schools will require some form of standardized testing as part of their admission requirements.
+At the high school level, most schools will want your child to take the SSAT or the ISEE, depending on which test the schools use.
 Here's where it gets a bit tricky.
-If you are applying to a private school which has a fixed admissions deadline, your child will need to take the standardized admissions test in October, November or December before the January deadline.
+Suppose you are applying to a private school with a fixed admissions deadline.
+In that case, your child must take the standardized admissions test in October, November, or December before the January deadline.
 The SSAT test year runs from August 1 to July 31.

-Schools which require the ISEE will explain where and when the test will take place.
-With both the SSAT and the ISEE register as early as you can.
+Schools that require the ISEE will explain where and when the test will occur.
+Register as early as possible with both the SSAT and the ISEE.
 Do not wait until the last minute.
 Here are some tips for the SSAT.

 The financial aid deadline

-If you need financial aid, this deadline is a target you must hit with a bulls eye.
-Most private schools use the PFS or Parents Financial Statement offered by the School and Student Services arm of the National Association of Independent Schools. http://sssbynais.org/parents/ You will need to begin work on the PFS in the early fall before the application deadline.
-The reason why this deadline is so important is that most schools have a finite pool of money budgeted for financial aid.
+If you need financial aid, this deadline is a target you must hit with a bull's eye.
+Most private schools use the PFS or Parents Financial Statement offered by the School and Student Services arm of the National Association of Independent Schools. http://sssbynais.org/parents/ You must begin work on the PFS in the early fall before the application deadline.
+This deadline is so important because most schools have a finite pool of money budgeted for financial aid.
 Once that has been allocated, there is usually no more money for financial aid.
-The documentation including W-2's and your tax returns cannot be assembled at the last minute.
+The documentation, including W-2s and your tax returns, cannot be assembled at the last minute.
 Begin the process as soon as you can in early fall.

 Deadlines for transcripts

 There is no specific deadline for obtaining transcripts from your child's current school.
-But since your child's application file will not be complete until the schools receive those certified transcripts, I recommend that you request those documents as early in the fall as possible.
+However, since your child's application file will not be complete until the schools receive those certified transcripts, I recommend requesting those documents as early in the fall as possible.
 Copies of your child's report cards are not the same as a certified transcript.
-That document must be prepared by your child's current school, certified and then mailed to the schools to which you are applying.
-If you delay requesting this until the last minute if you are applying to a school with a fixed admissions deadline, you run the risk of missing the deadline.
+That document must be prepared by your child's current school, certified, and then mailed to the schools to which you are applying.
+If you delay requesting this until the last minute if you are applying to a school with a fixed admissions deadline, you risk missing the deadline.

 Deadlines for teacher recommendations

 What we discussed in the previous paragraph regarding transcripts applies to the teacher recommendations.
 The schools to which you are applying will give you teacher recommendation forms.
 These typically come with an envelope addressed to the school's admissions office.
 They take a few minutes to fill out.
 Be respectful of your child's teachers' time and schedules.
-Give them the teacher recommendation forms as early in the fall as you can.
+Give them the teacher recommendation forms as early as possible in the fall.
 Don't forget to put a stamp on the envelopes.
 That is the thoughtful thing to do.
-And, no, you may not see nor may you ask about what the teachers wrote about your child.
+And, no, you may not see or ask what the teachers wrote about your child.

 Deadlines for school visits

-As with transcripts and teacher recommendation forms, there is no specific deadline for visiting schools.
+As with transcripts and teacher recommendation forms, visiting schools have no specific deadline.
 How you arrange school visits is entirely up to you.
-The reality, however, is that visiting three boarding schools, for example, is time-consuming, both for you and for the schools.
-Once again start arranging those visits well in advance.
+However, the reality is that visiting three boarding schools, for example, is time-consuming, both for you and the schools.
+Once again, start arranging those visits well in advance.
 Spring and summer are usually good times to visit schools.
 Visiting between Thanksgiving and Christmas is not a good time to visit schools.
-Yes, exceptions can be and are made; however, remember that the holidays are an extremely busy time for most schools.
+Yes, exceptions can be and are made; however, remember that most schools' holidays are extremely busy.
 Plan your visit accordingly.

 Deadlines are set for a reason.
-Respect those reasons even if you do not agree with them or understand them.
-Admissions offices in most private schools need to manage their work flow.
+Respect those reasons even if you disagree with or understand them.
+Admissions offices in most private schools need to manage their workflow.
 Processing hundreds of applications is time-consuming.
-When you submit your materials before the deadlines you have time to prepare the documents thoroughly and completely.
+When you submit your materials before the deadlines, you have time to prepare the documents thoroughly and completely.
 Your child's admissions folder is a portrait of who she is and what she has accomplished so far.
 It is also full of clues as to her potential as well as answers to that important question, namely, can she handle the work at the school which you both want her to attend.